Test Center Information

 Note: If you are a school with students interested in taking a NEWL exam, please fill out a NEWL application here.

 By becoming an official NEWL Test Center, you allow interested students to take the NEWL exam(s) at your computer lab.
 This is especially beneficial for homeschooled students or students whose schools do not have a valid computer lab.
 You help accelerate students' college degrees by allowing them to possibly earn college credit through NEWL scores.

-Your institution is listed on the NEWL website as an approved test center for NEWL, which gives your center exposure, and informs students that your lab can be utilized for outside test administrations.
+Your institution is listed on the NEWL website as an approved test center, which gives your center exposure and informs students that your lab can be utilized for outside test administrations.
 The test center will receive a certificate upon completion of the administration (per year) thanking them for their service and helping students further their education.
 The test center will receive $9 per student tested.
-(Test center forgoes its $9 for students who take the exam using a reduced fee.)
+Please note that test center forgoes its $9 for students who take the exam using a reduced fee.